 Ghosts in the Bank

-October 27, 2016, John Skipper, Associate Security Consultant, Coalfire Labs
+October, 2016, John Skipper, Senior Consultant, Coalfire Labs

 It was a dark night.
 A car pulled up in the parking space next to me and quickly extinguished his lights.
 I looked out the my window and saw the driver.
 He gave me a quick nod and we exited our cars.
 Opening the trunk I pulled out my tools for the night.
 A backpack full of trash bags, a flash light, gloves, a tarp and oily rags taken from the garage.
 We walked in the warm summer air up a hill and to the street corner where the target was finally in view.
 There was the bank.
 Tonight was just recon, getting a lay of the land and some dumpster diving.
 We approached the bank and made a quick walk around the block identifying windows, entries and exits and connecting the dots of what I found on Google Maps.
 By the cover of trees we started down an embankment towards the dumpster, but we spotted a police car.
 Trying not to cause any suspicion, we quickly made our way back to the sidewalk and walked away from the bank.
 My heart was racing.
 I didn't want to fail even before we started.